kristianmandrup/amazing-aurelia-book/basic-routing.md

 <template>
 ```

-Obviously this won't work.
+Obviously this won't work since the browser only knows to use the href to retrieve a `/contacts.html` file and render it as a new page.

-We should rarely use static routes like this however.
-Much better to let the Aurelia router take care of creating the routes for us.
+We need Aurelia routing mechanics to handle routes for us.
+The magical `route-href` attribute to the rescue!

 ## route-href attribute

-The `<a>` anchor tag supports a special attribute `route-href` which works with the current router.
-It can be used to automatically generate and update the HTML `href` attribute of the link and also handles finding and calling the route in question with the href.
+Aurelia comes with a special attribute `route-href` which works with the current router.
+It can be used to automatically generate and update the HTML `href` attribute of the link.
+It also handles finding and calling the route in question with the `href`.

 ```html
 <template>